WizardTales/MicroWizard/README.md

 parts which we partially added, like a circuit breaker.
 However this has again neither been really maintainable, nor stable.

+Again this was created for us, no hate against seneca, they provided a great framework, we have used for years and we will speak out our support to them no matter what!

 This codebase will be quite straightforward, plugins will be mostly skipped and we focus on the important part.
 Essential parts will be: